Sergey Bezdenezhnykh: Early life and career

-Legislative Duma of Khabarovsk Krai
+Legislative Duma of Khabarovsk Krai (2014–2019)

 Sergey Bezdenezhnykh again ran for Khabarovsk Krai Legislative Duma in 2014 as No.1 in LDPR party list's Khabarovsk territorial group.
 LDPR received 13.34% of the vote and was given 3 mandates which went to party leader Vladimir Zhirinovsky, Sergey Furgal's aide Yelena Greshnyakova and incumbent deputy Vyacheslav Furgal.
 However, Zhirinovsky gave up his mandate which was awarded to Sergey Bezdenezhnykh.

 In Legislative Duma Sergey Bezdenezhnykh was a member of Committee on Budget, Taxes and Economic Development and Committee on Industry, Entrepreneurship and Infrastructure.

 In 2015 Bezdenezhnykh left his position as general director of LLP "Alkuma" and registered as individual entrepreneur.

 Sergey Bezdenezhnykh in 2018 ran in an open-seat contest for the Mayor of Khabarovsk as incumbent Mayor Aleksandr Sokolov declined to seek a fifth term.
 Bezdenezhnykh won 20.86% and placed third after Vice Mayor Sergey Kravchuk (United Russia, 39.97%) and Maksim Kukushkin (CPRF, 23.85%).
 Sergey Bezdenezhnykh notably underperformed in the election compared to Sergey Furgal who in the concurrent gubernatorial election defeated Vyacheslav Shport in the city of Khabarovsk.

 In January–September 2019 Bezdenezhnykh held the position of deputy general director for legal affairs at LLP "Neomaks-Biznes".
 He was also a member of Coordinating Council of the Ministry of Justice Administration for Khabarovsk Krai and Jewish Autonomous Oblast.

-Sergey Bezdenezhnykh ran for re-election to the Legislative Duma in 2019 in the newly-created suburban Topolevsky constituency №4 in Khabarovsky District.
+Sergey Bezdenezhnykh ran for re-election to the Legislative Duma in 2019 in the newly created suburban Topolevsky constituency No.4 in Khabarovsky District.
 Bezdenezhnykh won the election with 46.74% of the vote, defeating Chairman of the Khabarovsky District Assembly of Deputies Dmitry Savchenko (United Russia, 21.56%) and three other candidates.

 As LDPR took control of the Legislative Duma, Bezdenezhnykh was placed into the Duma leadership and chaired the Committee on Governmental Structure and Local Government.
 He also became deputy chair of the Liberal Democratic Party caucus.